BZIvanov/Learning-SQL/PostgreSQL/querying-data/README.md

 ### Read and transform data

 - We can use math operators with different columns values.
-- With `AS` we can get meaningful column names.
+- With `AS` we can get meaningful column names using aliases.

 | name | city    | monthly_income | travel_spendings |
 | ---- | ------- | -------------- | ---------------- |